ZoloAi/zolo-zcli/README.md

 ### Installation (Authorized Users Only)

-zCLI is distributed via private GitHub repository.
+`zolo-zcli` is distributed via private GitHub repository.
 You must have repository access to install.

 ```bash
 # Install latest version (v1.3.0)